Your Directors present their Report together with the audited financial statements ofyour Company for the year ended 31st March 2020.

-Pursuant to the provisions of section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Mr. Sachin Bhagwat Practicing Company Secretary (Certificate of PracticeNumber: 6029) to undertake the Secretarial Audit of the Company.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Mr. Sachin Bhagwat Practicing Company Secretary (Certificate of PracticeNumber: 6029) to undertake the Secretarial Audit of the Company.
 The Company has annexedto this Board's Report as Annexure III a Secretarial Audit Report given by theSecretarial Auditor.

 The Board had appointed Messrs D. C. Dave & Co.
-Cost Accountants (FirmRegistration Number 000611) as Cost Auditor for conducting the audit of cost records ofthe Company for the Financial Year 2017-18.
+Cost Accountants (FirmRegistration Number 000611) as Cost Auditor for conducting the audit of cost records ofthe Company for the Financial Year 2019-20.

 The Board of Directors on the recommendation of the Audit Committee appointed MessrsD.
 C. Dave & Co.
-Cost Accountants (Firm Registration Number 000611) as the CostAuditors of the Company for the Financial Year 2018-19 under section 148 of the CompaniesAct 2013.
-Messrs D. C. Dave & Co. have confirmed that their appointment iswithin the limits of Section 141(3)(g) of the Companies Act 2013 and have also certifiedthat they are free from any disqualifications specified under section 141(3) and provisoto Section 148(3) read with section 141(4) of the Companies Act 2013.
+Cost Accountants (Firm Registration Number 000611) as the CostAuditors of the Company for the Financial Year 2020-21 under Section 148 of the CompaniesAct 2013.
+Messrs D. C. Dave & Co. have confirmed that their appointment iswithin the limits of Section 141(3)(g) of the Companies Act 2013 and have also certifiedthat they are free from any disqualifications specified under Section 141(3) and provisoto Section 148(3) read with Section 141(4) of the Companies Act 2013.

+The Audit Committee has also received a Certificate from the Cost Auditors certifyingtheir independence and arm's length relationship with the Company.
 As per the provisionsof the Companies Act 2013 the remuneration payable to the Cost Auditor is required to beplaced before the Members in a General Meeting for their ratification.
 Accordingly aResolution seeking Members' ratification for the remuneration payable to Messrs D. C. Dave& Co.
 Cost Auditors is included in the Notice convening the Annual General Meeting.